duskmoon314/dotfiles/README.md

 ~/.dotfiles/main set zsh [other apps]
 ```

+In most cases, config files will be overwritten by symlinks to the repo.

 Setting `zsh` will install `zsh` and `oh-my-zsh` and set it as the default shell.
 This will also add an alias `dotfiles=$HOME/.dotfiles/main` to the shell.